hipotures/MathInvasion_v2/memory-bank/progress.md

 **Known Issues:**
 *   Using placeholder graphics (Vite logo) for player and bullets.
-*   Movement speed, cooldowns, projectile speeds are hardcoded.
-*   Projectile spawn position is a fixed offset from player center.
 *   Using placeholder graphics (Vite logo) for player, bullets, and enemies.
+*   ~~Projectile spawn position is a fixed offset from player center.~~ (Fixed - calculated by `GameScene`)
-*   Movement speed, cooldowns, projectile speeds, player health, enemy health, damage values are hardcoded placeholders.
+*   ~~Movement speed, cooldowns, projectile speeds, player health, enemy health, damage values are hardcoded placeholders.~~ (Fixed - loaded from config)
-*   Projectile spawn position is a fixed offset from player center.
-*   ~~No collision detection implemented yet.~~ (Basic overlap implemented)
-*   ~~No enemies implemented yet.~~ (Basic enemies implemented)
-*   Player vs Enemy collision instantly destroys the enemy (placeholder).
+*   Player vs Enemy collision instantly destroys the enemy (placeholder - uses 9999 damage).

 **Evolution of Project Decisions:**
 *   Established singleton pattern for `EventBus` and `Logger`, requiring specific import handling for types vs. instances.